 - how this has worked in previous employment and what you can bring to the workplace for setting up (this could include specific software programs that you would set up through DOI).

 Note: If you are unsure of the adjustments you require, your supervisor can arrange for an assessment of your work environment to determine your needs:

 - meeting regularly to review the new arrangements and amend if necessary

 - whether your work colleagues should be advised of the adjustments that will be put in place.
 If necessary, you can choose to do this yourself or have your supervisor discuss it

-- complete an Employment Access Agreement (EAA) that outlines the above.
+- complete an Workplace Adjustment Plan that outlines the above.

-Note: When signing off on the agreement, you will consent to who can access this information if you change roles within the University or you get a new supervisor.
-This will be outlined in the agreement.
-Your supervisor will give you a copy of the agreement and one will be kept on your personal file in a confidential envelop accessible to HR and those you have authorised to have access.
+Note: When signing off on the Workplace Adjustment Plan, you will consent to who can access this information if you change roles within the University or you get a new supervisor.
+Your supervisor will give you a copy of the plan and one will be kept on your personal confidential injury management file.